Lightfoot talks crime fighting strategy with New York City Mayor Eric Adams

 New York City Mayor Eric Adams invited himself to Mayor Lori Lightfoot’s City Hall office — and announced the trip before it was arranged on the Chicago end.

-Lightfoot, who returned late Thursday from a two-day trip to Miami mostly devoted to political fundraising, graciously accommodated her New York counterpart and was to hold a joint news conference with him after the confab.
-What, if anything, was accomplished is not known.
+Lightfoot, who returned late Thursday from a two-day trip to Miami mostly devoted to political fundraising, graciously accommodated her New York counterpart.

-The two mayors were expected to say all the right things after the meeting.
-But whether either politician learned anything new about crime fighting strategy they might test in their respective cities is an open question.
+During a joint news conference after the private meeting, Adams credited Lightfoot as a mayor who “gets it” — that is, who understands the need to focus simultaneously on “intervention and prevention.”

+“We have to turn off the faucet that is continually feeding the river of violence in our cities,” Adams said, saying there is a “tint of racism” when “anything that happens outside of the Black and Brown communities is defined as a crisis.”

 A former police officer who rose to the rank of captain, Adams’ “Blueprint to End Gun Violence” has parallels to Lightfoot’s “whole of government approach.”